FG rolls out projects for South-East region - Nigeria Today

 FG rolls out projects for South-East region

-…kick-starts Assumpta Science Centre in Imo state The Federal Government at the weekend unveiled plans to embark on numerous developmental projects in the South-East region, with the foundation laying ceremony of Assumpta Science Centre in Owerri, Imo state.
-Ogbonnaya Onu, Minister of Science and Technology, gave the assurance reiterated President Muhammadu Buhari’s administration commitment to…
+The Federal Government at the weekend unveiled plans to embark on numerous developmental projects in the South-East region, with the foundation laying ceremony of Assumpta Science Centre in Owerri, Imo State.

+Ogbonnaya Onu, Minister of Science and Technology, at the event reiterated President Muhammadu Buhari administration’s commitment to the implementation of International Universities and Youth Cooperation with Africa in informal science learning activities for sustainable development.

+He explained that the Assumpta Science Centre in Owerri was one of the several numerous Federal Government projects in the South-East at the verge of kicking off.

 The post FG rolls out projects for South-East region appeared first on BusinessDay : News you can trust.